ScienceStacks/BaseStack/README.md

 # BaseStack
 This repo creates a basic software stack on a clean VM.
 The stack
 includes:
-  vim, git, git, pip, curl, apache
+  vim, git, pip, curl, apache
 There is also a capability to install chef (although some configuration is still required).